-In July 2017, a seed of friendship was planted at The Highlights Foundation’s Master Class for Writing Nonfiction for Children and Young Adults.
+In July 2017, a seed of friendship was planted at The Highlights Foundation’s Writing Nonfiction for Children and Young Adults.
 Little did we know, two years later, that seed would grow into a nonfiction project featuring both of our books, as well as the books of other authors and illustrators we admire.

 Our friendship bloomed as we exchanged coast-to-coast emails after our Pennsylvania retreat, sharing stories of writing, life, and motherhood.
 Most of us classmates have stayed in touch after the retreat, actually, as the experience always creates strong bonds among creatives, one of the best reasons for attending.
 That, and the incredible menu.
 And, of course, the learning.